 Are these upgrades a good deal?

-In short, they can be but it depends on how you value your miles.
-Let’s look at an example flight from Newark to San Jose, CA.
+Let’s look at an example flight from Newark to San Jose.

 How to book the upgrade